DigitalGlobe/gbdxtools/docs/index.rst

 * Raster Data Access

-    *Access to 100+ PB of DigitalGlobe satellite imagery plus Landsat, Sentinel, and other sources.*
+    *Access to 100+ PB of Maxar satellite imagery plus Landsat, Sentinel, and other sources.*

 * Image Catalog